Unemployment and Disability Insurance Taxes (FUTA/SUTA/SDI): California

 Author: Vicki M. Lambert, The Payroll Advisor

-- California uses the Internal Revenue Service's Common Law Test and the Dynamex ABC Test to determine who is an employee for purposes of unemployment tax coverage.
+- California uses the Dynamex ABC Test to determine whether a worker is an employee for purposes of unemployment tax coverage.
 See Determining Unemployment Tax Coverage.

 - California law defines wages for state unemployment insurance (SUI) purposes as all compensation paid for an employee's personal services, whether paid by check or cash, or the reasonable cash value of noncash payments such as meals and lodging.
 The method of payment, whether by private agreement, consent or mandate, does not change the taxability of wages paid to employees.
 Wages are withheld for SUI up to the annual taxable wage base.
 See SUI Taxable Wages; Taxable Wage Base.